Networking

 • What are my accomplishments?

-• What are my short and long term career goals?
+• What are my short and long-term career goals?

 • What sets me apart from other candidates?

-Use Online Networking Tools
+Using Online Networking Tools and Technology

 Schedule a Career Portfolio Appointment

 Do you need guidance getting started with your career portfolio?
 Do you want someone to review a career portfolio you have already developed?
-If you answered yes to either of these questions, then we encourage you to schedule an hour-long appointment with a CREW Counselor.
+If you answered yes to either of these questions, then we encourage you to schedule an hour-long appointment with a CREW Career Counselor.

 ALL CREW SERVICES CAN BE PROVIDED REMOTELY VIA PHONE or COMPUTER.